textileio/textile/README.md

 ### Running Buckets

 Much like [`threadsd`](https://github.com/textileio/go-threads/tree/master/threadsd), the `buckd` daemon can be run as a server or alongside desktop apps or command-line tools.
 The easiest way to run `buckd` is by using the provided Docker Compose files.
 If you're new to Docker and/or Docker Compose, get started [here](https://docs.docker.com/compose/gettingstarted/).
-Once you're all setup, you should have `docker-compose` in your `PATH`.
+Once you are setup, you should have `docker-compose` in your `PATH`.

 Create an `.env` file and add the following values: